OPNsenseLab

 Hardware

-Tested hardware recommendations for running OPNsense: fanless Protectli vaults, refurbished mini-PCs, and purpose-built appliances — with throughput data and price tiers.
+Tested hardware recommendations for running OPNsense: fanless Protectli vaults, refurbished mini-PCs, and purpose-built appliances — with throughput data

 By OPNsenseLab Editorial · · 8 min read